FAQs

 ANSWER

-Due to the voluntary nature of the program, Commission staff must be able to verify your identity when enrolling in Time Out Ohio.
+Due to the voluntary nature of the program, you must be able to verify your identity when enrolling in Time Out Ohio.

 QUESTION: